FlowMixer: A Depth-Agnostic Neural Architecture for Interpretable Spatiotemporal Forecasting: FlowMixer Architecture

 \paragraph{Constrained Mixing:} The core functionality integrates principles from non-negative matrix factorization and attention mechanisms~\cite{lee1999learning,vaswani2017attention}.
 For an input tensor $X$, our architecture applies two complementary transformations:

 The time mixing matrix $W_t$ aligns with Koopman theory through a scaled matrix exponential:

-where $\alpha$ is a scaling learnable parameter initialized at one that controls memory persistence.
-In practice, we prefer the first-order approximation to avoid the computational cost of the matrix exponential.
+where $\times$ denotes Hadamard (element-wise) product. $\alpha$ is a scaling learnable parameter initialized at one that controls memory persistence.
+In practice, we use this first-order approximation with a learnable matrix $W$ that absorbs the scaling, yielding $W_t = \alpha I + W \times W$.
 This design creates an analog to fractional differencing (FARIMA)~\cite{granger1980introduction} that adapts to varying temporal dependencies (see Appendix~\ref{app:FARIMA}).
 The nonnegative quadratic term forces the model to capture temporal dependencies through positive interactions only, reducing spurious correlations while introducing nonlinear interactions.
-For feature mixing, we implement a static attention mechanism: